TheZoq2/flash/sync.md

 are either (id) or (id, name) a table that contains a `type`, an `id` and a `string` field might be sufficient.

+Another option is to store a JSON representation along with a timestamp.
+This is ugly but would work and be expandable.